What is the future of digital transformation?

 Typically, the answer starts with a list of the latest buzzwords and new technologies, but these are only means to making companies resilient and adaptive to the winds of the Digital Revolution.

-Let’s take a look at the business areas that will require transformation and explore the direction of the necessary changes.
+Let’s take a look at the business areas that will require digital transformation, and explore the direction of the necessary changes.

 There are four main themes that will be at the center of digital transformation discussions among C-level executives in 2020: cost reduction, digital scale up, business growth, and organizational change.